- Product

 So it’s not surprising that a hot topic among small business owners is how to attract and retain talent while preserving cash flow.
 But an effective retention strategy need not break the bank...

-The impact of The Great Resignation
+The true cost of the Great Resignation

 A mass exodus of employees can have a damaging effect on any business and not just financially speaking.